 As with any business-related event, it is appropriate to inquire about the type of business or work someone does.
 If the other person makes the same inquiry, it is proper to share information and to exchange business cards.
 It is not appropriate to distribute cards in an unsolicited manner to everyone at your table or everyone with whom you come in contact.

 Opportunities as an approved sponsor or vendor are available for a fee, and provides the methodology to speak and/or distribute business material.
 Additionally, a paid advertisement in the newsletter is available, and an individual may ask for a complimentary listing in the newsletter about an upcoming event.
-(See Vice President of Public Relations for details).
+(Marketing & Public Relations Director for details).

 If a SAHRMA member or meeting guest indicates they want a follow-up contact --- then do so; otherwise, the following applies: